-It’s exciting getting an avail message from a Casting Director and seeing new posts on the Jobs page.
+It’s exciting getting an availability inquiry from a Casting Director and seeing new posts on the Jobs page.
 We know you’re eager to reply, but it’s important to read the entire message completely and carefully before you do.
 Aside from being available for the listed dates, be sure you also fit the description given, which may include portrayable ethnicity, portrayable age, SAG-AFTRA status, sizes, and other requirements that are needed for the role.

 3. Respond as soon as possible

 If you’ve worked for Central Casting before, you are aware that roles can book quickly, which is why it’s important to respond to messages as soon as possible.
 We know you are not able to reply to every message instantly, but we still ask that you reply when you can, even if the answer is no. This lets our Casting Directors know if you are interested or if they should reach out to other people.

 4. Make sure you have current photos and measurements ready